Set Up Gainsight CS MCP Server Integration

 To create a custom connector in Claude:

-- Navigate to Settings > Connectors.
+- Navigate to Customize > Connectors.

 - Click Add custom connector.
 The Add custom connector dialog box appears.